 That’s not to say that I don’t know of them or understand them.
 I can explain how binary search trees wear pants,

 but writing an algorithm in a vacuum would be difficult for me.
 This will be evident if your interview process heavily relies on knowledge of these topics as a way of assessing the technical skills of a candidate.

-I’m not here to say how you should assess a candidate because as my wife tells me, You do you, girl.
+I’m not here to say how you should assess a candidate because as someone once told me, You do you, girl.
 You do you.
 Some companies understand that the day-to-day responsibilities of the role they are hiring for require a working knowledge of foundational CS algorithms and data structures.
 If so, I’m glad your company has done a thorough audit of the software engineer hiring process and has come to that conclusion.

 I’d rather not use your team’s time to come to the conclusion that I don’t have the technical knowledge needed for the role.
 I like to be honest and about admit what I don’t know.

 As a self-taught software engineer, I’ve relied on jumping into unfamiliar languages and frameworks, reverse engineering a code base, and asking the right questions so that I am 100% on what the team needs to me to do.
 In consulting, I learned that understanding the “ask” is equally as important as finishing that Jira ticket.

 If in reading this, you see that there is still a fit for me on the team, then reach out to me at firstname.lastname@example.org!

 P.S – Kudos to you for reading this post to find out more about your candidate!